 Bus: Phnom Penh Sorya runs four buses a day to Kep, at 7:30 a.m., 9:30 a.m., 12:30 p.m., and 2:45 p.m.
 Tickets cost $7 and while they claim that the trip takes 3.5 hours, Sorya buses are known for usually taking at least an hour more than their estimated time, and sometimes several hours more.
 Sorya is not one of our favorite bus companies in Cambodia — all of their buses are quite old — but this is the only full-size bus that goes from Phnom Penh to Kep and tickets can be purchased online.

-Mini-bus: Cambodia Post runs a daily mini-bus from Phnom Penh to Kep at 7:30 a.m. that leaves from the Phnom Penh main Post Office.
+Cambodia Post runs a daily mini-bus from Phnom Penh to Kep at 7:30 a.m. that leaves from the Phnom Penh main Post Office.
 The cost is $8 for non-Cambodians and the trip takes just under four hours.
-We are fans of the Cambodia Post VIP van (read our review of it here) and would recommend this way of traveling to Kep.
-Tickets can be booked online in advance.
+We are fans of the Cambodia Post VIP van (read our review of it here).
+Tickets can be booked online which include free advance seat reservations.

 Taxi: A private taxi to Kep costs between $40 and $50 from Phnom Penh.
 Taxis are the standard Toyota Camry which can seat four passengers, but there’s usually limited space for luggage because they all have a propane tank in the trunk, so don’t plan to bring four massive suitcases with you.
 The trip takes around 3.5 hours.
-Taxis can be booked through your guesthouse, any travel agent, or your favorite tuk tuk driver.
+Taxis can be booked through your guesthouse, or if you’d like to reserve one in advance, you can book a taxi online.

 Shared taxi: You can catch a shared taxi at Psar Dang kor in Phnom Penh.
 The cost is usually $5 per person, but the front seat counts as two.
 You’ll have to wait until the car is full before it will leave, and full means at least seven passengers (plus the driver).
 Frankly, we see no reason to take shared taxis other than the desire to have an “authentic experience.”